Bachelor of Music

 Prospective applicants in Singapore secondary schools, junior colleges, polytechnics or other schools who demonstrate outstanding performance abilities and potential for music studies but not recommended for early admission may also be offered a place in the Young Artist Programme, subject to the recommendation of the faculty.

-The programme is conducted by Conservatory faculty members and provides professional training in musical performance with supporting academic study on weekends, designed to foster musical understanding and appreciation from a range of different perspectives.
-The programme provides a place to groom these young students up till the point when they become eligible for enrolment, so the course duration is from the time they enter the programme until they transfer to the undergraduate programme.
+The programme is conducted by Conservatory faculty members and provides a place to groom these young students up till the point when they become eligible for enrolment, so the course duration is from the time they enter the programme until they transfer to the undergraduate programme.

 Enrolment in the Young Artist Programme provides a specialised pathway for students who are very advanced in their performance abilities to start earning academic credits that are transferable to the B.Mus programme at a later stage.
 Students demonstrating exceptional talent and aptitude through attaining high scores at the annual jury will have the opportunity for early admission on exceptional talent basis with certain criteria and subject to the approval from NUS senior management and the Ministry of Education.